raspberrypilearning/cd-sebento-scratch-1/en/step_3.md

 --- collapse ---
 ---
-title: What is the stage?
+title: What is the Stage?
 ---
-This is where your Scratch Programs run.
-It has
+This is where your Scratch programs run.
+It has:

 * One or more **backgrounds** \(images on the background of the screen\)